 Diagnosing autoimmune diseases can be challenging because many of the symptoms can overlap with other conditions, and there is often no single diagnostic test.
 For this reason, doctors use a variety of methods to diagnose autoimmune diseases and rule out other causes, including:

-Blood tests: certain autoimmune diseases can be identified by looking for markers in the blood via a blood test, such as antibodies, proteins, blood cells, and inflammation markers.
+• Blood tests: Certain autoimmune diseases can be identified by looking for antibodies in the blood through blood tests that the immune system produces against its own cells.
 In addition, other laboratory tests may be performed to assess the function of certain organs.

 Depending on the suspected diagnosis, medical imaging such as X-ray, ultrasound, or computed tomography (CT), may also be used to assess the degree of organ involvement or damage.